tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

     }
 ```

-* Upon deployment of a new instance of the `MartianAuction` contract, a beneficiary or the person hosting the auction must be set.
+* Upon deployment of a new instance of the `MartianAuction` contract, a beneficiary, or the person hosting the auction, must be set.
 Here we are going to define a constructor that will set the beneficiary.

 Add a new `public` function definition named `bid` for users to bid on the auction.